jlachniet/god-tier-serializer/README.md

 ## Browser/environment support:

 **god-tier-serializer** supports any browser or environment that supports ES5.
+Some functionality may require a newer environment, such as deserializing modified prototypes and newer types.

 ## License